Sintfoap/cps360_fuse_project5_spring2024/README.md

 <!-- TOC --><a name="lardfs"></a>
 ### LardFS

-This class implements `llfuse.Operations`, which allows FUSE to look at this class for functionallity regarding the filesystem.
+This class implements `llfuse.Operations`, which allows FUSE to look at this class for functionality regarding the filesystem.
 We also initialize our `Image` class here to manage the disk version of the filesystem.
 One thing of note here is that we do `inode - 1` or `inode + 1` a lot throughout this system.
 The reason for that is that all the `Inode`s in `Image` are 0-based, and llfuse's inodes are 1-based.

 <!-- TOC --><a name="flush-and-fsync"></a>
 #### flush and fsync